Smarts-Hub/documentation-center/src/content/docs/0xbot/module-development/development.md

 ```

 ### `/commands/`
 The bot will only read commands if they are on this directory.
+You can use any method in the `SlashCommandBuilder`.
+Refer to the [DiscordJS guide](https://discord.js.org/docs/packages/discord.js/14.22.1/SlashCommandBuilder:Class) for more information.

 **This is the default command structure**
 ```js title="commands/ping.js"